Behavioral Intervention FAQs

 When in doubt, please report.
 Your reported concerns could be critical to the BIT as we seek to determine whether an expressed concern is an isolated event or a sign that a student has more serious issues.

-When a report is received, we will only know the reporter’s identity if the reporter chooses to include this information in his/her report.
-Reporters can remain anonymous, however, we do encourage reporters to include their contact information so that if we need additional information or have questions concerning a report, we can gather this information more quickly.
+When we receive a report, we will only know the reporter’s identity if the reporter chooses to include this information in his/her report.
+Reporters can remain anonymous; however, we do encourage reporters to include their contact information so that if we need additional information or have questions concerning a report, we can gather this information more quickly.

 Although there may be situations where the student can deduce who reported the concerns, as a general rule, the BIT does not share the identity of the reporter with the student of concern.

-Employees are encouraged to follow the guidelines as set forth by their Supervisor when it comes to communicating students of concern.
-We simply ask that this communication also be shared through the BIT so that when appropriate, we can coordinate early intervention for this student in conjunction with the actions the reporter, Supervisor, Department Chair, and/or Dean plan to take.
-Although it is your personal decision whether you will report concerns to the BIT, we do ask that you strongly consider how keeping this information “siloed” in your department will benefit the student.
+We encourage employees to follow the guidelines as set forth by their supervisor when it comes to communicating students of concern.
+We simply ask that you share this communication through the BIT as well so that, when appropriate, we can coordinate early intervention for this student in conjunction with the actions the reporter, supervisor, department chair and/or dean plan to take.
+Although it is your personal decision whether you will report concerns to the BIT, we ask that you strongly whether keeping this information isolated within your department is for the benefit the student.

 When you submit your report, the designated BIT member receives electronic notification immediately.
-Depending on the nature of the concerning behavior, reports may be acted on within minutes of submission.
-Not all submissions, however, will warrant immediate response and in some cases, no response is warranted at that time.
+Depending on the nature of the concerning behavior, we may act on reports within minutes of submission.
+Not all submissions, however, will warrant immediate response, and in some cases, no response is warranted at that time.

-Individuals must contact 911 FIRST or OTC’s Safety & Security if the person of concern poses an immediate threat to self or others OR the individual experiences a medical emergency (e.g. seizure, loss of consciousness).
-The BIT plays a secondary role to all urgent circumstances and should be contacted only after initial emergency notifications are made.
-Individuals should follow up during the next business day with Safety & Security and the BIT by completing the BIT Report of Concern form.
+Individuals must contact 911 first or OTC’s Safety and Security if the person of concern poses an immediate threat to self or others or the individual experiences a medical emergency (e.g. seizure, loss of consciousness).
+The BIT plays a secondary role to all urgent circumstances.
+Individuals should make emergency notifications to Safety and Security or law enforcement first.
+Individuals should follow-up during the next business day with Safety and Security as well as complete the BIT Report of Concern form.